digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/installation.rst

 This guide will guide you through the process of setting up your Canton nodes to build a distributed Daml ledger.
 You will learn

 #.
-How to setup and configure a domain
+How to set up and configure a sync domain
 #.
-How to setup and configure one or more participant nodes
+How to set up and configure one or more participant nodes

 .. note::